 Lisa is in her fifth year serving as Minister of First Parish in Milton, Unitarian Universalist.
 She is a member of the Milton Interfaith Clergy Association (MICA), and MICA liaison for Citizens for a Diverse Milton.
 Lisa also serves on the Milton Select Board “Equity and Justice For All Advisory Committee”.
 Racial Justice is a calling for Rev. Lisa, ever ready to learn, explore, and advocate for deeper and wider systemic change that can usher in a transformed, truly equitable society.
 It starts in the heart and expands interdependently through the fabric of society.

 Dr. Brandon Newsome is an Adult Psychiatrist trained at Boston Medical Center.
 He is now subspecializing further in child psychiatry via a fellowship.
-He is affiliated with the Church of Christ in Milton.
-He has been drawn to this work by his prior research into microagressions and work with marginalized communities in clinical practice
+He is affiliated with the Bedford Street Church of Christ in Abington, MA.
+He has been drawn to this work by his prior research into microaggressions and work with marginalized communities in clinical practice.